yaelhayem/TDSADH18/docs/Yorkvillemap.md

 **Wankel's Hardware Store**
 <br>*1573 3rd Avenue*
 <br>Wankel's Hardware Store is one of the few surviving family-owned and operated German businesses of Yorkville.
-In the late 19th century, the most popular item sold was a simple wooden bucket taht laborers used to carry beer home from the area's German breweries.
+In the late 19th century, the most popular item sold was a simple wooden bucket that laborers used to carry beer home from the area's German breweries.

    ---